The curriculum of the UTMB Health Family Medicine Residency Program

 director and attending by all faculty, residents, and program staff.

-"Power Hour" is a weekly 1-hour board review session under the supervision of our program director Dr. Jamal Islam, MD, MS.
+"Power Hour" is a weekly 1-hour, resident led, board review session under the supervision of our program director Dr. Jamal Islam, MD, MS.

 The resident-only meeting is a monthly meeting led by the chief